-The Trustees have maintained records to document the information considered by the Trustees as they developed this Draft DARP/EA.
+The Trustees have maintained records to document the information considered by the Trustees as they developed this Final DARP/EA.
 These records are compiled in an Administrative Record (AR), which is available to the public online and at the address listed below.
 The AR facilitated public participation in the assessment process and will be available for use in future administrative or judicial review of Trustee actions to the extent provided by federal or state law.
-Additional information and documents, including public comments received on the Draft DARP/EA, and other related restoration planning documents are part of the AR.
 The AR for the Damage Assessment portion of the case will be housed at the following physical location as well as online at the URL provided below:

 Louisiana Oil Spill Coordinator's Office

 Department of Public Safety & Corrections

 Gina Muhs Saizan